 Once the temperatures rise, you may find a wasp trying to navigate around your house.
 They are often slow, disorientated and easy to catch (or hit).

-A single wasp won’t do you harm so you can try to safely catch it, and release it outside.
+A single wasp won’t do you harm so you can try to catch it and release it outside safely.
 However, be careful because they are still capable of stinging when handled.

 Do wasps die off in the winter?